The Ultimate Creamy Mac and Cheese: A Cozy Nostalgic Classic

 Cooking Instructions

 - Cook the macaroni in salted water.
-As we are going to bake it in the oven, cook it until it's a bit less done than normal.
-The brand I use takes 13 minutes, so I give it 11 minutes for macaroni cheese.
+As we are going to bake it in the oven, cook it less done than normal.
+The brand I use takes 13 minutes, so I cook it for 7 minutes for macaroni cheese.

 - Melt the butter over a medium heat in a saucepan slightly larger than that used for the macaroni.
 Add the flour and stir to form a roux.
 Cook for a few minutes.